 - DO try to sleep 7-8 hours every night.

-- DO focus more on liquid, steamed, easy-to-digest foods as your digestive capacity naturally slows down during fasting and again, especially towards evening.
+- DO focus more on liquid, steamed, easy-to-digest foods as your digestive capacity naturally slows down during fasting and in the evening.

 What Foods To Avoid + What Not To Do!

-While feasting on a burger every once in a while is (relatively) harmless, during Ramadan you should try to steer clear of too many unhealthy foods that’ll send your sugar levels into overdrive, or fatty foods that’ll leave you feeling bloated.
-Here’s what Natasha insists you should NOT do…
+While feasting on your fave foods and traditional foods during Ramadan is fine in moderation, try to steer clear of too many unhealthy foods that’ll send your sugar levels into overdrive, or fatty foods that’ll leave you feeling bloated.
+Here’s what Natasha suggests you should avoid:

 - DON’T eat high sugar foods, which will cause a peak and crash in blood sugars.

-- DON’T eat stodgy & deep-fried foods, which are hard to digest and will make you feel bloated.
+- DON’T eat stodgy and deep-fried foods, which are hard to digest and will make you feel bloated.

 - DON’T eat foods that don’t have much nutritional value, e.g. white rice, bread, simple starches – every food you eat should nourish you, especially during Ramadan.